syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

 ### Overview

-OpenStack provides load balancing through LoadBalancer as a Service (LBaaS).
+OpenStack provides load balancing through Load Balancer as a Service (LBaaS).
 This means that load balancing rules can be created directly within OpenStack.
 No dedicated load balancer instance is required to use this service.